borodust/borodust.github.io/projects/trivial-gamekit/getting-started.md

 ```

 We can do a couple of observations from this example.
 First, unlike many other 2D drawing APIs,
-`trivial-gamekit` (and `cl-bodge` ultimately) uses bottom-left corner as an origin and y-axis
+`trivial-gamekit` uses bottom-left corner as an origin and y-axis pointing upwards for its 2D
-pointing upwards for its 2D coordinate system.
-Second, colors are represented by 4-element
+coordinate system.
+Second, colors are represented by 4-element vectors made with
-vectors made with `#'gamekit:vec4` with values for each element ranging from 0.0 to 1.0
+`#'gamekit:vec4` with values for each element ranging from 0.0 to 1.0 (red/green/blue/alpha) and
-(red/green/blue/alpha) and 2D coordinates are passed around using 2-element vectors.
+2D coordinates are passed around using 2-element vectors.

 While we are at it, it's worth mentioning that 2D canvas has exactly the size we supplied to the
-`'hello-gamekit` as `:viewport-width` and `:viewport-height` initargs.
+`'hello-gamekit` as `:viewport-width` and `:viewport-height` options.
 So for this case,
 bottom-left corner of our canvas is (0, 0) and top-right corner is (799, 599).

 Static black box is anything but exciting.
 Let's introduce some motion!